anandmindfire/MonoDog/apps/dashboard/src/theme/INTEGRATION.md

 # Theme Integration with Tailwind CSS

-This document explains how the Monovisor theme system is integrated with Tailwind CSS through centralized configuration.
+This document explains how the monodog theme system is integrated with Tailwind CSS through centralized configuration.

 ## Architecture Overview